lorrli274/next/courses/community/Mozilla/Express Web Framework/3- Using a Database -with mongoose/19-Searching for Records.md

 If you specify a callback, as shown above, the query will execute immediately.
 The callback will be invoked when the search completes.

-All callbacks in Mongoose use the pattern `callback(error, result)`.
+info> All callbacks in Mongoose use the pattern `callback(error, result)`.
 If an error occurs executing the query, the `error` parameter will contain an error document, and `result` will be null.
 If the query is successful, the `error` parameter will be null, and the `result` will be populated with the results of the query.

 If you don't specify a callback then the API will return a variable of type Query.
 You can use this query object to build up your query and then execute it (with a callback) later using the `exec()` method.